Sreedeepthinukala/CVAT/installation_guide.md

 Open a terminal window.
 If you don't know how to open a terminal window on Ubuntu.

-Type commands below into the terminal window to install docker.
+Type(you can copy paste all the commands) commands below into the terminal window to install docker.
 More instructions can be found here.